 STEP SEVEN: KEEP WRITING AND IMPROVING

-What do you think professional writers do when they’ve finished a book and are waiting for their agent to submit it to publishers?
+What do you think signed writers do when they’ve finished a book and are waiting for their agent to read it or submit it to publishers?

 THEY KEEP WRITING.

 So while your first book is out there trying to get noticed, write your second book.
 Blog.
 Submit articles and think-pieces to magazines and writing sites.
 Enter short story competitions.
 It doesn’t matter what you do.
 Just.
 Keep.
 Writing.

 STEP EIGHT: NEVER GIVE UP